 Ok, this is another theory, but it is said that Santorini, called Thera, at the time is a possible location of Atlantis.

 Much of the island was lost and devastated in a volcanic eruption almost 4,000 years ago.
 This is only a legend.
 But hey it’s still fun to imagine the possibility.
-Just another reasons this is one of beautiful place in the world.
+Just another reason this is one of the most beautiful places in the world.

 Santorini Gets 100X More Visitors Each Year Than Residents

-Santorini’s one of the best islands in Greece.
+Santorini’s one of the best islands in Greece, and the sun sets there to embody the best quotes about the sunset.
 Its popularity draws over 1.5 million visitors each year.
 And only 15,000 people live on the island.

 Santorini Has Colorful Beaches